Custom Printed Circuit Boards

 The output from Eagle should be a set of Gerber files which can be sent to almost any modern PCB fabricator who will make the board and send it back to you.
 If you have never heard of the Gerber format you should refer to this short description.

-The best part of modern PCB fabrication is the fact that it is so easy - you just send off your design via the Internet and back comes the board.
-No drilling, cutting and mess.
-The bad part is that it takes quite a few weeks, 4 to 6 weeks is typical.
+The best part of modern PCB fabrication is the fact that it is so easy - you just send off your design via the Internet and back come the boards.
+No drilling, cutting, chemicals and mess.
+The bad part is that it takes a few weeks before you get them in your hands.

 I use ITead Studio Prototyping Service and Seeed and I am happy to recommend either of them but I have also heard good reports about Futurlec and Gold Phoenix.
 Other potential fabrication houses are listed here.
 Also, here are some more comments on PCB fabricators.

 Both ITead Studio and Seeed's prices are good, they are fast and they will ship via standard air post which is cheap (I hate wasting money on international couriers).
 As an example, for a board measuring 100 x 75mm they will charge about US$38 (as at Sept 2013) including postage to Australia and you will get ten boards for that price.
 Not bad for a professional quality double sided PCB with plated through holes, solder mask on both sides, and silk screen printing on both sides.
 You could not get better if you were IBM.

 Using this technique you will have a board that you can be rightly proud of...